sayands/road-segmentation-ethz-cil-2023/README.md

   padding: padding_value_for_all_sides

 ```
-The test_groundtruth_path is optional parameter if you want to compute F1-Score, Recall and Precision.
+The test_groundtruth_path is an optional parameter if you want to compute F1-Score, Recall and Precision on the given dataset.
-If left out just the masks and submission files will be produced.
+If left blank, we output only masks and submission files.

 ```bash
 cd src